WooMinecraft/woominecraft-wp/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Deployment changes ( dev-related )
+* Adds a check in the checkout sequence for when suer leaves Player field blank.

 = 1.4.1 =
 * Removes Mojang API requirements.
 * Removes CSS and JS build processes in prep for wp-scripts